 - Römerbrücke (Roman Bridge)

 There are fascinating old buildings and museums and a stunning Baroque palace.
-It is also a lively student town with a 30,000 international youths enlivening the nightlife and keeping the city fresh.
+It is also a lively university town with 30,000 international students enlivening the nightlife and keeping the city fresh.

 Berlin's 3 UNESCO Sites

-- Museuminsel (Museum Island) - This intense concentration of world-class museums is indeed on an island - although you might not notice it as you cross beautifully adorned bridges over two splinters of the Spree.
+- Museuminsel (Museum Island) - An intense concentration of world-class museums on an island in the middle of the city.
 River cruises exult its virtues like clockwork with visitors on land bombarding its five world-class museums throughout the year.

-- Modernist Housing -...
-Siedlungen der Berliner Moderne are an unusual pick for a UNESCO World Heritage Site, but display what mighty changes the city has endured and even led throughout the ages.
-These six subsidized estates from 1919 show what a progressive place the city is socially and politically.
+- Modernist Housing - Siedlungen der Berliner Moderne are an unusual pick for a UNESCO World Heritage Site, but display what mighty changes the city has endured and even led throughout the ages.
+These six subsidized estates from 1919 show what a progressive place the city is socially, politically, and architecturally.

 Extending from the Slovakia and the Ukraine, this site is collectively known as the Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany.
 The forest provides an example of post-glacial biological and ecological evolution of terrestrial ecosystems.
 The impressive beech trees reach a height of 150 ft (50 meters) with trunks up to 6 feet (2 meters) around.
 Some of these trees are 350 years old.

 Cologne's gothic cathedral is one of Germany's most important architectural monuments and the third tallest cathedral in the world.
 It boasts the highest church spires ever built (fitting for a building that took more than 600 years to build) and is one of the only buildings in Cologne that survived WWII.